pub struct Lane<'a> { /* private fields */ }Expand description

 pub fn elevation_bounds(&self, s: f64, r: f64) -> Result<HBounds, MaliputError>

-) bounds of the lane as a function of (s, r)
+Returns the elevation (h) bounds of the lane as a function of (s, r).

 These are the elevation bounds for a position that is considered to be within the Lane’s volume modeled by the RoadGeometry.